creationix/node-persistence/README.markdown

  - `close()` - Close the connection to the database once the queue is empty.

- - `get_store(name[, columns])` - Returns a new `store` object that's named `name` in the database.
+ - `get_store(name[, columns])` - Returns a new `Store` object that's named `name` in the database.
 Optionally specify the columns and types for this store.
 Required for relational tables that don't exist yet.
 This method will create the table/store if it doesn't exist yet.

-#### Methods for `store` objects
+#### Methods for `Store` objects

  - `get(id)` - Get a record by id.